 Studying the Sections

 The FAR section is the longest part of the exam.
 FAR stands for Financial Accounting and Reporting.
-Test-takers face 90 multiple choice questions and 7 simulations.
+Test-takers face 90 multiple-choice questions and seven simulations.
 Candidates should study for 100-120 hours for this section.
 CPA Review Courses tell test-takers the main areas that will be tested.
 It’s best to use study time to focus on these areas.

-The REG or Regulation section tests candidates’ knowledge of federal taxation and business law.
-This section features 72 multiple choice questions and 6 simulations.
-Experts say write down the facts you need to know and memorize them.
+The REG, or regulation, section tests candidates’ knowledge of federal taxation and business law.
+This section features 72 multiple-choice questions and six simulations.
+Experts say to write down the facts you need to know and memorize them.
 Spend about 100 hours studying for REG.

 The exam and studying will not be easy.
 However, test-takers need to do the work to prepare.
-A CPA prep course is a must along with having a quiet place to study.
-Pace yourself studying and do give yourself a break.
+A CPA prep course is a must, along with having a quiet place to study.
+Pace yourself when studying and do give yourself a break.